-The Manager may terminate a particular Class via the passing of a Special Resolution by the Unit Holders of such Class at a meeting of Unit Holders of such Class, and subject to and in accordance with the relevant laws.
+The Manager may terminate a particular Class via the passing of a Special Resolution by the Unit Holders of such Class at a meeting of such Unit Holders, and subject to and in accordance with the relevant laws.
 The Manager may only terminate a particular Class if the termination of that Class does not prejudice the interests of Unit Holders of any other Class.
-For the avoidance of doubt, the termination of a Class shall not affect the continuity of any other Class.
+For the avoidance of doubt, the termination of a Class shall not affect the continuity of any other Class